jlcarr/JaneStreetPuzzles/README.md

 First let's explore the problem and get some gauges on how large and complex it is.
 This is always a good idea when puzzle solving, especially with computer-science type questions.
 - If every candy was distinct how many possible shufflings would there be?
    ![25! = 15511210043330985984000000](https://render.githubusercontent.com/render/math?math=25%21%20%3D%2015511210043330985984000000)
-- Alright, but there 5 distict types of candies, and candies are indistinct within their own type.
+- Alright, but there 5 distinct types of candies, and candies are indistinct within their own type.
 Can we count the shufflings of candies under this consideration?
 Yes!
 By dividing out the orderings of candies of the same type.
    ![\frac{25!}{\left ( 5! \right ) ^{5}} = 623360743125120](https://render.githubusercontent.com/render/math?math=%5Cfrac%7B25%21%7D%7B%5Cleft%20%28%205%21%20%5Cright%20%29%20%5E%7B5%7D%7D%20%3D%20623360743125120)
 - Good so far!
 Now, from here can filter down to the cases in which every kid holds strictly more of a given type of candy?
 Sadly I don't see how, and searches online haven't given me much.